rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 ## 1. Overview

-In some cases, an app will need to be aware of what media formats and codecs are playing, even for media files were cultivated outside of the app provider's purview, e.g. playing MP3 files in a generic media player app (see [Media Access Requirements](https://comcastcorp.sharepoint.com/:w:/r/sites/hqppa/Shared%20Documents/Global%20App%20Platform/Firebolt/Requirements/Core/Media/Media%20Access%20Requirements.docx?d=w4185f84db06746b2b4564068e57937cb&csf=1&web=1&e=5vUs9I)
+In some cases, an app will need to be aware of what media formats and codecs are playing, even for media files which were cultivated outside of the app provider's purview, e.g. playing MP3 files in a generic media player app (see [Media Access Requirements](https://comcastcorp.sharepoint.com/:w:/r/sites/hqppa/Shared%20Documents/Global%20App%20Platform/Firebolt/Requirements/Core/Media/Media%20Access%20Requirements.docx?d=w4185f84db06746b2b4564068e57937cb&csf=1&web=1&e=5vUs9I)